singhsaurabh88/Image-super-resolution-Deep-Learning-model/README.md

 5. Deploy and evaluate the SRCNN network

-Use:

-Execute: python SRCNN.py
+# Files
+- **SRCNN** : Folder for work related to SRCNN
+- **SRGNN** : Folder for work related to SRGAN
+- **Output**"  Check results/ output folder for subsequent results in SRCNN adn SRGAN folders

-Results : Please check SRCNN and SRGAN.pdf uploaded for better understanding
+# Results : Please check SRCNN and SRGAN.pdf uploaded for better understanding

 -**SRCNN result** : Below are the results
 ![WIN_20230726_17_26_16_Pro](https://github.com/singhsaurabh88/Image-super-resolution-Deep-Learning-model/assets/109754949/8b59a1af-820d-47a3-97ee-16a1e10216cf)